by Carol Baxter

 From Carol's book Black Widow.
 Watch a video snippet from her "Black Widow" cruise talk (filmed 2018).

-(Talk hopefully completed in 2025)
+(Talk to be completed in 2025)

-(Talk may be completed in 2025 depending on speaking bookings)
+(Talk should be completed in 2025)